Manchester Town Hall: Clock tower

 The 280 ft tall bell tower, the 19th tallest building in Manchester as of February 2023, houses a carillon of 23 bells: 12 are hung for full circle change ringing and were manufactured by John Taylor Bellfounders.
 The clock bell, Great Abel, named after Abel Heywood, weighs 8 tons 2.5 cwt and four of 12 ringing bells are used for the Westminster Clock Chime.
 Its clock, made by Gillett and Bland (predecessor of Gillett and Johnston), was originally wound using hydraulic power supplied by Manchester Hydraulic Power.
 The clock bell first rang on New Year's Day 1879, but cracked, was replaced in 1882, and then recast with all the bells in 1937.
 Its clock face bears the inscription Teach us to number our Days, from Psalm 90:12.
 The clock bell is inscribed with the initials AH for Abel Heywood and the line Ring out the false, ring in the true from Tennyson's "Ring Out, Wild Bells".

-As of 2017, Change-Ringing is not currently permitted on the bells, due to the necessity of a restoration to the building.
+As of 2026, change ringing is not permitted while the building is being restored.